Herbs won't cure your canker sores, or ease bad breath

 - Licorice.
 As Yahoo!
 Voice has noted, licorice has been considered a natural pain reliever for centuries.
 However, that doesn't mean it is one.
 While herbalists occasionally point to licorice as a treatment for canker sore pain, there's almost no scientific evidence to back this up.
 According to the University of Maryland Medical Center (UMMC), just one small study has found any data suggesting that licorice (dissolved in water) does anything for canker sores.
 And imagine the oral odor it would give you...

 So what are some canker sore treatments that actually work?
-First and foremost, there are alcohol-free specialty breath fresheners, which can kill the bacteria that cause aphthous ulcers without causing excessive pain or discomfort.
+First and foremost, there are alcohol-free specialty breath fresheners, which keep the mouth clean without causing excessive pain or discomfort.

 Other good home-brewed pain remedies include: